(1) The assessment rolls of each county shall be subject to review by the Department of Revenue.

 (d) In the conduct of these reviews, the department shall adhere to all standards to which the property appraisers are required to adhere.

 (e) The department and each property appraiser shall cooperate in the conduct of these reviews, and each shall make available to the other all matters and records bearing on the preparation and computation of the reviews.
 The property appraisers shall provide any and all data requested by the department in the conduct of the studies, including electronic data processing tapes.
 Any and all data and samples developed or obtained by the department in the conduct of the studies shall be confidential and exempt from the provisions of s.
 119.07(1) until a presentation of the findings of the study is made to the property appraiser.
 After the presentation of the findings, the department shall provide any and all data requested by a property appraiser developed or obtained in the conduct of the studies, including tapes.
 Direct reimbursable costs of providing the data shall be borne by the party who requested it.
 Copies of existing data or records, whether maintained or required pursuant to law or rule, or data or records otherwise maintained, shall be submitted within 30 days from the date requested, in the case of written or printed information, and within 14 days from the date requested, in the case of computerized information. (f) Within 120 days after receipt of a county assessment roll by the executive director of the department pursuant to s.
 193.1142(1), or within 10 days after approval of the assessment roll, whichever is later, the department shall complete the review for that county and publish the department’s findings.
-The findings must include measures as may be appropriate for each classification or subclassification studied and related statistical and analytical details.
+The findings must include a statement of the confidence interval for the median and such other measures as may be appropriate for each classification or subclassification studied and for the roll as a whole, and related statistical and analytical details.
 The measures in the findings must be based on:

 1. A 95-percent level of confidence; or